starmode-base/neon-testing/README.md

 This library works with any database driver that supports Neon Postgres and Vitest.
 The examples below demonstrate connection management, transaction support, and test isolation patterns for some popular drivers.

-**IMPORTANT:** For [Neon WebSocket drivers](https://neon.com/docs/serverless/serverless-driver), enable `autoCloseWebSockets` in your `makeNeonTesting()` or `withNeonTestBranch()` configuration.
+**IMPORTANT:** For [Neon WebSocket drivers](https://neon.com/docs/serverless/serverless-driver), enable `autoCloseWebSockets` in your `makeNeonTesting()` or `neonTesting()` configuration.
 This automatically closes WebSocket connections when deleting test branches, preventing connection termination errors.

 ### Examples